Asparagus: Uses

 The genome of the species has been sequenced as a model to study the evolution of sex chromosomes in plants and dioecy.

 Nutrition

 Raw asparagus is 93% water, 4% carbohydrates, 2% protein, and contains negligible fat (table).
-In a reference amount of 100 g, raw asparagus supplies 20 calories, and is a rich source (20% or more of the Daily Value) of vitamin K (35% DV), and a moderate source (11–13% DV) of iron, and the B vitamins, thiamine, riboflavin, and folate, with no other micronutrients in significant content (table).
+In a reference amount of 100 g, raw asparagus supplies 20 calories, and is a rich source (20% or more of the Daily Value) of copper and vitamin K (35% DV), and a moderate source (11–13% DV) of iron, thiamine, riboflavin, and folate, with no other micronutrients in significant content (table).